JosephineConnelly/thesis_josephine/content/textfile.md

 wild soybean grows commonly in eastern China (from 24--53°N lat.), Japan, Korea, and the eastern extremes of Russia [@carter04]

-Traces of soybean in the literature have been found in The Chou Dynasty (1122–221 BC) of China.
+Traces of the cultivated soybean *Glycine max* in the literature have been found in The Chou Dynasty (1122–221 BC) of China.
 And as the Dynasty expanded with trade, soybeans migrated with people to South China, Korea, Japan and SouthEast Asia [@hymowitz1970].
 However, for soybean to already be a trade commodity at that point the domestication process must have taken place well before.
 Modern cultivated soybean *Glycine max* is estimated to have been domesticated from wild soybean (*Glycine soja* Sieb. & Zucc.) in East Asia 6000–9000 yr ago [@carter04],[@kim2012b].

-*Origin hypotheses*
+*Origin hypotheses* (draft 1)

-There are three main hypotheses as to the origin of soybean as it is known today.
+It is still a debated as to whether *Glycine max* or originates solely from *Glycine soy* as the single origin hypothesis [@sedivy17].
+The other tow debated hypotheses are the multiple origin (this is this and that) and the Complex origin of soybean considers that *Glycine max* and an intermediate *Glycine gracialis* formed a complex eventually to become domesticised to *Glycine max* [@lee11], [@kim2012b].

 origin hypothesis ![Description \label{fig:1}](images/origin_hypothesis.jpg) fig ref [@sedivy17]

-- Single origin (ref)
-that *Glycine soy* is the

-- multiple origin

-- Complex origin [@lee11], [@kim2012b]

-*frameshifts, snps, indels, cnvs, LD fst*

 *glycine soy?*
 read paper The Untapped Genetic Reservoir: The Past, Current, and Future Applications of the Wild Soybean (Glycine soja) [@kofsky18]